GuillermoPena/multiple-contains/README.md

 ```

-Test 2a: Searching object ({'sex':'F','name':'pepa'}) in array of objects --> Found!
+Test 2a: Searching object ({'sex':'F','name':'pepa'}) in array of objects --> Found.
-Test 2b: Searching object ({'sex':'F','name':'pep'}) in array of objects  --> Not Found!
+Test 2b: Searching object ({'sex':'F','name':'pep'}) in array of objects  --> Not Found.

 ```
 // --- Test 2 ------------------------------------------------------------------